JouiDavide/joomlacri/README.md

 ###Thanks to
 lojjic's CSS3 PIE
 https://github.com/lojjic/PIE/issues
-for the amazing attempt to bring CSS3 support on older IE versions.
+for the amazing effort to bring CSS3 support on older IE versions.